(Photo, The Canadian Press/Adrian Wyld)

 That remains unclear.
 The party has clearly been battered by the expulsions and the resignations of two senior staff: Butts, who said in a statement he unequivocally denied the accusation that he or anyone else in the office improperly pressured Wilson-Raybould; and Wernick, who told Trudeau that recent events have made it clear it would be impossible for him to maintain a “relationship of mutual trust” with the opposition parties.

 Overall, the government has managed to make the scandal as much about Wilson-Raybould as it is about her accusations. iPolitics reports that Trudeau is unlikely to field backlash within the party, and Sarmishta Subramanian argues in Maclean’s that small-l liberal Canadians will be glad to see the back of the controversy, regardless of the principles at stake, if only to ensure that the Liberals gain another majority government in the fall election.
 But there are signs that expelling two popular and high-profile women won’t go without consequence.
-A Globe and Mail editorial warns that “each time the government tries to obfuscate the real issue [of interference in the SNC-Lavalin case], it not only undermines its own credibility, it waters down principles established long before the Trudeau government came to power”—and Trudeau has already been subjected to a wave of disapproval from young women at the Daughters of the Vote event in the House of Commons.
+A Globe and Mail editorial warns that “each time the government tries to obfuscate the real issue [of], it not only undermines its own credibility, it waters down principles established long before the Trudeau government came to power”—and Trudeau has already been subjected to a wave of disapproval from young women at the Daughters of the Vote event in the House of Commons.

 From the outset, SNC-Lavalin’s fate has been in the hands of the public prosecutions office, which wrote a secret memo in September that the case should go to trial (a decision Wilson-Raybould decided not to overrule, which triggered the entire scandal).
 The memo itself, known as a Section 13 notice, remains secret, prompting some to argue the whole messy affair could be calmed if the government would simply release it.